biodati/studio_help/docs/sections/networks/lassoing_nodes_and_edges.md

-# Lassoing Nodes and Labels
+# Lassoing Nodes and Edges

 ## Visually selecting nodes and edges using Lasso (irregular boundary) technique.